Also By This Author

 Atlantic Monthly Press

-In The Allies Strike Back, while Germany’s invasion of Russia unfolds in the east, in the west, the Americans formally enter the war.
+In The Allies Strike Back, while Germany’s invasion of Russia unfolds in the east, in the west the Americans formally enter the war.
 In North Africa, following major setbacks at the hands of Rommel, the Allies storm to victory.
-Meanwhile, the bombing of Germany escalates, aiming to destroy the Nazi military, industrial, and economic system, and relentlessly crush civilian morale.
+Meanwhile, the bombing of Germany escalates, aiming to destroy Nazi industry and crush civilian morale.
 A captivating book by a supremely skilled historian, The Allies Strike Back is a perfect successor to The Rise of Germany.